MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 ---

-# Set up a development environment on Azure Stack
+# Set up a development environment in Azure Stack

 You can develop applications for Azure Stack by using a Windows 10, Linux, or macOS workstation.
 In this article, we look at:

-- The various contexts in which your app runs on Azure Stack.
+- The various contexts in which your app runs in Azure Stack.
-- The steps you can follow to get you set up with a Windows 10, Linux, or macOS workstation.
+- The steps to follow to get you set up with a Windows 10, Linux, or macOS workstation.
 - The steps for creating resources in Azure Stack and deploy them to an app.

 ## Azure Stack context and your code

-You can write scripts and apps that can accomplish everything in Azure Stack.
-However, it can be helpful to limit your scope to the following three modes:
+You can write scripts and apps to accomplish many tasks in Azure Stack.
+However, it's helpful to limit your scope to the following three modes:

 1. In the first mode, you can create apps that provision resources in Azure Stack by using Azure Resource Manager templates.
-For example, you can write a script that constructs an Azure Resource Manager template that in turn creates a virtual network and the VMs that will host your app.
+For example, you might write a script that constructs an Azure Resource Manager template that in turn creates a virtual network and the VMs that will host your app.

 2. In the second mode, you work directly with endpoints by using the REST API and a REST client that were created in your code.
 In this mode, you would write a script that creates a virtual network and the VMs by sending requests to the APIs.